neuralmagic/sparsify/README.md

 ## Overview

+Sparsify enables you to apply model compression techniques to accelerate inference.
 Use Sparsify to easily create sparse, performant models.
 Sparsify can help you optimize models from scratch or sparse transfer learn onto your own data to target best-in-class inference performance on your target deployment hardware.
 To get started with the Sparsify Cloud UI, create an account [here](https://app.neuralmagic.com) and check out the [Sparsify Quickstart Guide](https://docs.neuralmagic.com/sparsify/quickstart).

 Sparsify makes applying state-of-the-art [sparsification](https://docs.neuralmagic.com/user-guides/sparsification) algorithms using techniques such as pruning and quantization to any neural network easy with a simple UI and one-command API calls that removes the complexity of hyperparameter tuning and sparsification targets which can accelerate inference speeds.